Accessible Usable Design Anitra Pavka logo and link to Home page

 Usability: One word, many things

-Web usability is a broad term.
+Usability is a broad term.
 It encompasses HCI (Human Computer Interaction), information architecture, and usability testing, among other things.
 Accessibility is also an integral part of usability.
-It has unique concerns, but there is considerable overlap between the two.
-What makes a site more accessible often makes it more usable for everyone.
+Accessibility has unique concerns, but there is considerable overlap between the two.
+What makes a website more accessible often makes it more usable.

 Why focus on usability?

-How well a Web site prospers (or how quickly it perishes) may be directly attributed to its usability.
-If a site is easy to use and accomplishes users' goals, it will more likely become popular and draw repeat visitors.
-Usability makes so much business sense, it should be common sense!
+How well a website prospers (or how quickly it perishes) may be influenced by its usability.
+If a site is easy to use and accomplishes users' goals, it will more likely become popular.
+Usability makes so much business sense, it should be common sense.

 How do I "get started"?

 Many usability resources are available online and in print.
-You may start with those, or find a firm to conduct your usability research.
+You may start with those, or find a professional.
 The latter is best if you lack the time, knowledge, or interest.
-There is a growing number of knowledgeable usability experts out there today.
-Whether you conduct usability research "in-house" or with the help of consultants, the information you uncover will be an invaluable long term investment.
+Whether you do it yourself or get some guidance, usability is a valuable long-term investment.